HwWobbe/WipHww/newFolder.md

 # newFolder

 This may finally be working, from the StackEdit workspace.
-It does, however, need to be tested in a bi-directional sync.
+It does, however, need to be tested in a bi-directional sync, which is now happening.

 StackEdit edits are not propagated to the GitHub repo.